 To be fair, Costa Rica isn’t the most famous country for coffee.
 Yet, if you are a coffee fan as much as I am, you will want to go on a coffee plantation tour.
 It’s one of the coolest things to do in Costa Rica.
 You will basically learn all the secrets of growing coffee, picking it and then toasting the beans and grounding it.
 And needless to say, you can taste a cup of freshly brewed one and even buy some of it to make it at home.

 Coffee plantation tours are offered in various areas in Costa Rica.
 I did mine in Turrialba, in the central highlands, but another good place to do it is Heredia.
 These are a couple you can easily book online:

 Wherever there is coffee, more often than not there also is chocolate.
 Cacao is a plant that grows well in tropical climates and you will find it in Costa Rica too.
-So you definitely need to go on a chocolate tour.
+So you definitely need to go on a chocolate tour!
 The best chocolate tours are in the area of Puerto Viejo and in La Fortuna.